KarmaPenny/CryptoWatch/README.md

 ### Sorting

-You can sort by coin, holdings, and price change by clicking on the coin, holdings, and price column headers.
+Click on the column headers to sort by coin, holdings or price change.

+### Change Time Frame

+Click on the total portfolio change percentage to change the time frame.

 ### Refresh Price Info